hemanthkumargr/docs/thirdPartyModules/PayPal-Advance-Configuration.md

     </property>
 </bean>
 ```
-Note: The PayPal Quick Start solution offers a default application context with these beans already defined and can be used as a reference.
+> Note: The [[PayPal Quick Start]] solution offers a default application context with these beans already defined and can be used as a reference.
 Please see `bl-paypal-applicationContext.xml`

 * `serverUrl` - the PayPal API URL.
 This is pre-configured per environment in Broadleaf.
-See [[PayPal Environment Setup]]
 * `failureReportingThreshold` - used by [[QoS | QoS Configuration]] to determine how many times the service should fail before it is considered to be "down".
 * `libVersion` - the PayPal API lib version.
 This is pre-configured per environment in Broadleaf.
 See [[PayPal Environment Setup]]
 * `password` - the PayPal API password.
-See [[PayPal Environment Setup]]
 * `user` - the PayPal API username.
-See [[PayPal Environment Setup]]
 * `signature` - the PayPal API signature.
-See [[PayPal Environment Setup]]
 * `returnUrl` - the destination in your app you want the user to come to after he/she has completed their experience on PayPal's site.
 * `cancelUrl` - the destination in your app if he/she cancels the payment on PayPal's site.
 * `additionalConfig` - You have an opportunity to configure a logo image and some CSS values that affect the visual experience for the user on PayPal's site.
 * `userRedirectUrl` - the PayPal API user redirect URL.
 This is pre-configured per environment in Broadleaf.

-See [[PayPal Environment Setup]]
+See [[PayPal Environment Setup]] to learn how to configure these properties.

 You now need to add the PayPal activity to the `blAuthorizeAndDebitWorkflow`.
 This is done by configuring the Spring Bean like this: